kilianstallz/sapper-ts-production-template/README.md

 # sapper-ts-template

-The new default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup only.
+The production ready [Sapper](https://github.com/sveltejs/sapper) template with Tailwindcss with Purgecss & Story with full Typescript support, available for Rollup only.

 ## Getting started